 Where To Stay in Siem Reap and Finding the Best Deal

-We highly recommend Garden Village Guest House in Siem Reap , it’s cheap, has a wonderful new pool, decent food, a great location and plenty of space, we absolutely loved it.
+We highly recommend Garden Village Guest House in Siem Reap , it’s cheap, has a wonderful new pool, decent food, a great location and plenty of space, we loved it.
 They will organise drivers and tours for you or you can very easily find a driver on the street.
 We searched around on foot for accommodation and this was by far the best place we found.
 It’s very popular, so booking in advance could be a good idea, they do have private rooms with en-suite suitable for families and a lovely new pool.

-There are also some very luxurious and up-market hotels in Siem Reap, like the special offers featured below.
+There are also some very luxurious and up-market hotels in Siem Reap use the search engines mentioned above to view.